owendodd/cafe/content/designers/so-far.md

 title = "so-far"

 +++
-So Far is a womenswear label made in NYC by Sophia Fish.
-Originally designed in Marfa, Texas, So Far takes inspiration from the geometry of the high desert and the relationship these shapes have to the body.
-Each collection is made using only recycled, dead stock, and sustainable fabrics.
+So Far is a design studio based in NYC producing one of a kind and made to order garments in the spirit of slow fashion, a careful selection of materials, and a love for the process of making.
+Founded by Sophia Fish in 2019, So Far is an evolving platform for creativity and collaboration.